-Here is a story written by Siena, a year 11 student, who knew and loved Alison as would a grand-niece.
+Here is a story written by Siena Shirres, a year 11 student at Girton College, Bendigo, who knew and loved Alison almost as a niece.

 While not exactly true to life, there is a lovely mix of fact and dreams.
 You can decide which is which.